Mark Carney: Financial career

-Department of Finance

-From November 2004 to October 2007, Carney was the senior associate deputy minister and G7 deputy in the Canadian Finance Department.
-He served under two finance ministers: Ralph Goodale, a Liberal and Jim Flaherty, a Conservative.
-During this time Carney oversaw the Government of Canada's controversial plan to tax income trusts at source.
-Carney was also the lead on the federal government's profitable sale of its 19 percent stake in Petro-Canada.
+From November 2004 to October 2007, Carney was the senior associate deputy minister and G7 deputy in the Department of Finance Canada.
+He served under two finance ministers: Ralph Goodale, a Liberal; and Jim Flaherty, a Conservative.
+During this time, Carney oversaw the Government of Canada's controversial plan to tax income trusts at source.
+Carney was also the lead on the federal government's profitable sale of its 19 per cent stake in Petro-Canada.

-Governor of the Bank of Canada
+Governor of the Bank of Canada (2008–2013)

-In November 2007, it was announced that Carney would be appointed Governor of the Bank of Canada.
-He immediately left his position at the Department of Finance to serve as an advisor to the outgoing governor, David Dodge, before formally assuming Dodge's position on February 1, 2008.
+In October 2007, Carney was appointed Governor of the Bank of Canada.
+He immediately left his position at the Department of Finance to become an advisor to the outgoing governor, David Dodge, before formally assuming Dodge's position on February 1, 2008.
 Carney was selected over Paul Jenkins, the senior deputy governor, who had been considered the front-runner to succeed Dodge.

-Carney took on this role at the beginning of the 2007 global financial crisis.
-At the time of his appointment, Carney was the youngest central bank governor among the G8 and G20.
+Carney took on this role at the beginning of the 2008 financial crisis.
+At the time of his appointment, Carney was the youngest central bank governor among the G8 and G20 nations.